Today is a super important topic: home school versus virtual school and why you REALLY, REALLY need to understand the difference.

 Virtual school means that learning takes place in an online environment and doesn’t require a student to attend a traditional “brick-and-mortar” institution.
 Courses, classes, and other services are all offered and completed via the internet and generally completed online from home.
 Most virtual school is offered through traditional schools (like public schools), while some other virtual online learning (or e learning) is offered through private educational organizations.
 Virtual schools are often seen as alternative to brick-and-mortar education.

-QUESTION: I mean, is virtual school really school?
+QUESTION: Is virtual school really school?

 ANSWER: Virtual school IS really school.